Online Trust Alliance Releases Draft “Trust Framework” for the Internet of Things

 This is broadly consistent with Canadian privacy law.
 For example, PIPEDA principle 4.8.2 provides that:

 Organizations shall be open about their policies and practices with respect to the management of personal information.
 Individuals shall be able to acquire information about an organization's policies and practices without unreasonable effort.
 This information shall be made available in a form that is generally understandable.

 Similarly, requirement #4 of the Trust Framework states that:

 Any default personal data sharing must be limited to third parties/service providers who agree to confidentiality and to limit usage for specified purposes.

 Canadian law similarly requires contractual controls on third parties and service providers when personal information is shared.
 But Canadian law has distinct tests for when consent is required, and when opt-out vs. opt-in consent models may be applied.

 Generally, the Trust Framework is at least conceptually aligned with the applicable Canadian legal principles, since both derive from the same underlying FIPPs.
 But vendors and manufacturers cannot assume that compliance with the Trust Framework will result in compliance with Canadian laws.
 The Trust Framework provides practical guidance, not legal advice.

-Despite the broad conceptual alignment of the Trust Framework with Canadian privacy laws, there is one specific point of potential conflict that vendors should take note of (albeit not one arising from privacy law, per se).
+However there is one specific point of potential conflict that vendors should take note of (albeit not one arising from privacy law, per se).
 Requirement #12 provides that:

 Manufacturers must have capabilities to remediate vulnerabilities in a prompt and reliable manner either through remote updates and / or through consumer notifications and instructions.